 Spring/Summer or Spring Only application cycle

 - March 2: FAFSA deadline.
 Submit your 2022-2023 FAFSA to the federal processor by this date.
-Exception: new students admitted for the spring 2023 term must submit their 2022-2023 FAFSA no later than two weeks after their admission date or be considered late.
+Exception: new students admitted for the spring 2023 term must submit their 2022-2023 FAFSA no later than two weeks after their admission date, or it will be considered late.

 Summer/Fall, Summer Only, or Summer Break Work-Study application cycle